bgerp/ztm/README.md

 2. Configuring automatic update.

     Before put the SD card in the controller.
-Open the FAT parttion and change the **/boot/zontromat.conf**.
+Open the FAT partition and change the **/boot/zontromat.conf**.
 The file is in following format:

         master_ip=your.salt.domain
         minion_id=random

  - master_ip is the IP address or domain of the SALT server.
  - minion_id is the ID of the controller.
 If it is left at random it takes a random string for ID.
-If you specifie something else, the ID is set ot specified string by the admin.
+If you specifies something else, the ID is set ot specified string by the admin.

- 3. Runing the application:
+ 3. Running the application:

-- Affter the configuration is done, place the SD card in to the controller.
+- After the configuration is done, place the SD card in to the controller.
 - Power up the cabinet.
 - Power up the controller.